niekbouman/commelec-api/README.md

   * another `RealExpr`, i.e., a `UnaryOperation` (for example, sin, cos, log)
   * two `RealExpr`essions, i.e., a `BinaryOperation` (to express addition, multiplication, min, max, etc.)
   * a list of `RealExpr`, called a `ListOperation` (currently, only addition and multiplication)
-* a polynomial, which we call a "short-cut" type, because a polynomial can in principle be encoded via immediate values and operations (sums, powers), however, using a dedicated polynomial type has some implementational benefits and usually leads to smaller message sizes.
+* a uni- or multivariate polynomial.
+Note that we call the `Polynomial` struct a "short-cut" type, because a polynomial can in principle be encoded via immediate values, symbolic variables and operations (sums, powers), however, having a dedicated polynomial type has some implementational benefits and its use typically leads to smaller message sizes.

 ### Naming `RealExpr`essions and `SetExpr`essions and referring back to them
 Additionally, a `RealExpr` can be given a name, which is useful if you define an expression that you want to reuse.
 For example, say that you define a `RealExpr` as part of the definion of a PQ profile, and you need the same `RealExpr` also in the cost function.
 In such case, you can give the `RealExpr` a name by setting the `name` field to some string, for example, "a", and then use a `RealExpr` of type *Reference* set to "a" somewhere in the definition of that cost function.
 Similarly, a `SetExpr` can be given a name, too.